fossasia/open-event-server/docs/DIGITAL_OCEAN.md

 # Enter the new password you set and Enter
 ```

-* First create the database and then create the tables.
+* In the new ssh window, run the following command -

 ```bash
 docker-compose run postgres psql -h postgres -p 5432 -U postgres --password